dsidavis/RFundamentals/WritingFunctions.md

    ll = lapply(files, readLines)
    nlines = sapply(ll, length)
    nonempty = nlines > 0
+   y
    ....
 }
 ```
-This works because the default value is evaluated within the call frame when it is needed.
+This works because the default value  (`sum(nonempty)`) is evaluated within the call frame when it is needed.
-So it sees the parameters and the local variables that exist at the time it is evaluated.
+So it sees the parameters and the local variables (`nonempty`) that exist at the time it is evaluated.

 There is no doubt that such use makes the code somewhat unclear to callers since they
 don't know what this variable is or how it is defined.